trywait/YotoTools/README.md

 ## Features

 - 🔒 **Personal Backup**: Create backups of your purchased Yoto card content
-- 📚 **Content Archive**: Organize your owned content for offline access
+- 📚 **Content Archive**: Save and organize your owned content for offline access
-- 🖼️ **Media Preservation**: Save cover art and details of your purchased cards
-- 🎨 **Modern UI**: Clean and simple design with synchronized state and progress display
+- 🎨 **Simple UI**: Clean and simple design with synchronized state and progress display
 - 🔐 **Privacy-Focused**: Works entirely client-side with minimal permissions
-- 🔄 **State Persistence**: Maintains accurate download state between popup reopens

 ## Legal Usage